pekkis/hardcore-react-training/README.md

 - stylelint (stylelint.vscode-stylelint)

-I also seem to have these potentially relevant ones, so if you want feature parity do install them too.
+I also seem to have these potentially relevant ones, so if you want feature parity please install them too.

 - Visual Studio IntelliCode (visualstudioexptteam.vscodeintellicode)
 - GitLens — Git supercharged (eamodio.gitlens)